 - athletic performance – physical & mental efficiency, strength & balance, injury reduction & recovery and concussion/TBI

-are the focus for in tu yoga.
-Adventures in yoga, developed as I found my own practice began to enter into my daily adventures.
+Adventures in yoga, developed as I found my own practice began to enter into my daily experiences.
 Yoga can be present in all that we do, and I invite you to explore and have fun learning and experiencing new things, and meet some amazing and interesting people, while incorporating elements of yoga practice.

 At the end of the day…or practice… my hope is for everyone to feel better.
 It’s as simple as that.